Louis van Amstel: Other work

-During his time off from Dancing With The Stars, Van Amstel set up a not-for-profit dance company called "Visionworx Dance Theater," which combines all four major dance forms.
+During his time off from Dancing with the Stars, Van Amstel set up a not-for-profit dance company called "Visionworx Dance Theater," which combines all four major dance forms.
 He also choreographed and appeared on numerous TV shows such as The Suite Life of Zack & Cody, Hannah Montana, and All My Children.

-After season six of Dancing with the Stars, Van Amstel was asked to create and choreograph a show called Ballroom With A Twist, which featured a rotating cast of dancers.
+After season six of Dancing with the Stars, Van Amstel was asked to create and choreograph a show called Ballroom with a Twist, which featured a rotating cast of dancers.
 The show also featured former American Idol contestants including David Hernandez and Carly Smithson.
-Ballroom With A Twist toured in theaters around the country.
+Ballroom With a Twist toured in theaters around the country.
 Van Amstel is no longer associated with the show.

 He choreographed seven dances on season 5 of So You Think You Can Dance.
 Three of the seven dances made it to the finale and were mentioned as the judges' favorite picks at the Kodak theater in Hollywood.
 He continued choreographing in seasons 6, 7, and 8.

 Van Amstel runs a dance fitness program, LaBlast.
 LaBlast DVDs were released in early 2012.
 During the summer of that year, Van Amstel started a fitness clothing line, branded LVA.

 In fall 2014, Van Amstel was seen as a judge on the Dutch show Celebrity Pole Dancing, a show where Dutch celebrities are taught how to pole dance and perform.

 Personal life

 Van Amstel is openly gay.
 However, he does not explicitly use the word "gay" because he does not want to be stigmatized.
 On January 8, 2017, Van Amstel married his long-time boyfriend Joshua Lancaster in Sundance, Utah.
+On October 16, 2023, van Amstel announced on Instagram that the couple had divorced.
 They have two adopted sons, Daniel and Jonathan.

 In November 2019, Van Amstel made headlines after he revealed that a substitute teacher shamed his son for having two gay dads and subjected his fifth-grade class to a 10-minute anti-gay lecture.
 The school promptly fired the teacher.